-The work in this unit will help to prepare the students for the project.
+The work in this unit will help to prepare the students for the project at the end of Unit 4.
 The project requires them to build a family tree.
 You could introduce the idea of a family tree in your warm up activity as well.

-• Play back the podcast or read the text while the students listen and follow in their books.
+1 Play back the podcast or read the text while the students listen and follow in their books.
 Let the students practise saying the names of family members.
-Make sure that they stress the words correctly, placing the stress on first syllable: mother, father, sister, brother, uncle, cousin, grandmother, grandfather.
+Make sure that they stress the words correctly, placing the stress on first syllable: mother, father, sister, brother, uncle, cousin, grandfather.